nattofriends/airbears-supplicant/README.md

 Additional Permissions
 ----------------------
 The `INTERNET` permission is required, and its use is self explanatory.
+To facilitate automatic authentication, AirBears Supplicant also requires the `ACCESS_WIFI_STATE` to subscribe to state change notifications, and read the SSID of the network you are currently connected to.
 AirBears Supplicant will never transmit your password to any third-party besides the CalNet Authentation Service.